paritytech/txwrapper-core/CHAIN_BUILDER.md

 // As a convenience to users we can provide them with hardcoded chain properties
 // as these rarely change.
 /**
- * `ChainProperties` for networks that txwrapper-acala supports.
+ * `ChainProperties` for networks that txwrapper-foo supports.
 These are normally returned
  * by `system_properties` call, but since they don't change much, it's pretty safe to hardcode them.
  */
 const KNOWN_CHAIN_PROPERTIES = {
-  acala: {
+  foo: {
-    ss58Format: 10,
+    ss58Format: 3,
     tokenDecimals: 18,
-    tokenSymbol: 'ACA',
+    tokenSymbol: 'FOO',
   },
-  mandala: {
+  bar: {
     ss58Format: 42,
     tokenDecimals: 18,
-    tokenSymbol: 'ACA',
+    tokenSymbol: 'FOO',
   },
 };